scholarslab/digital-collect-toolkit/docs/omeka-setup/collecting-materials.md

 It is important to make clear in your Terms of Service that user anonymity is conditional, and it is likely that all submissions and associated data may be provided to federal, state, or local law enforcement or other government agencies pursuant to a lawful subpoena or court order.
 See our [Terms of Service](#contribution-terms-of-service) section for more details.

-For further documentation on Contributution Submission Settings and Contributor anonymity settings, see the related [Omeka Documentation](https://omeka.org/classic/docs/Plugins/Contribution/#submission-settings).
+For further documentation on Contribution Submission Settings and Contributor anonymity settings, see the related [Omeka Documentation](https://omeka.org/classic/docs/Plugins/Contribution/#submission-settings).

 ## Contribution Terms of Service

 We offer a general Contribution Terms of Service template for others as a model.
-[Our terms](http://digitalcollecting.lib.virginia.edu/rally/contribution/terms) were written in collaboration with University of Virgina General Council.
+[Our terms](http://digitalcollecting.lib.virginia.edu/rally/contribution/terms) were written in collaboration with University of Virginia General Council.
 We recommend reviewing your terms with relevant parties for your own collecting site.

 >**Contribution Terms of Service:**